 We welcome your feedback and any suggestions on how we can improve our services.
 You may also be asked to participate initiatives aimed at improving the quality of our service.
 These can include focus groups and patient satisfaction surveys.

 Official Visitors are appointed by the Minister for Health.
-They visit Berkeley Vale Clinic on a monthly basis.
+They visit Ramsay Clinic Berkeley Vale on a monthly basis.
 They talk to patients, inspect records and registers, report on the standards of facilities and services, liaise with staff about issues or concerns and report any problems to the Principal Official Visitor and/or the Minister for Health.
 If you do not see the Official Visitors during your stay and you wish to speak to them a letter can be left in the Official Visitor’s Box on the Ward.

 Please do not bring a camera into the clinic.
 Photographs within the Clinic may compromise other patient’s confidentiality.